Safwaniw/Linux_Server_Configuration/README.md

 ### Step 2: Server Configuration ###
 1.Move the downloaded public key file `.pem` to .ssh folder at the root of Finder .

-2.To make the public key secure and usable, run ` chmod 600 ~/.ssh/YourAWSKey.pem ` in terminal
+2.To make the public key secure and usable, run ` chmod 600 ~/.ssh/YourAWSKey.pem ` in terminal.
-3.log to Amazon Lightsail Server using the public key ` ssh -i ~/.ssh/AWSKey.pem ubuntu@[ip] `
+3.log to Amazon Lightsail Server using the public key ` ssh -i ~/.ssh/AWSKey.pem ubuntu@[ip] `.
 4.Switch to user root `sudo su-`.
-5.Add grader user `sudo adduser grader`
+5.Add grader user `sudo adduser grader`.
-6.Create new file in _sudoers directory_ and add ALL=(ALL:ALL) ALL
+6.Create new file in _sudoers directory_ and add ALL=(ALL:ALL) ALL.
 7.update packages and install finger package
 - `sudo apt-get update`
 - `sudo apt-get upgrade`